Court of the Myrtles: History

 The Alhambra was a palace complex and citadel begun in 1238 by Muhammad I Ibn al-Ahmar, the founder of the Nasrid dynasty that ruled the Emirate of Granada.
 Several palaces were built and expanded by his successors Muhammad II (r.
 1273–1302) and Muhammad III (r.
 1302–1309).
 In 1314 Isma'il I came to the throne and undertook many further works in the Alhambra.
 His reign marked the beginning of the "classical" period or high point of Nasrid architecture.
 Isma'il decided to build a new palace complex to serve as the official palace of the sultan and the state, known as the Qaṣr al-Sultan or Dār al-Mulk.
 The core of this complex was the Comares Palace, while another wing of the palace, the Mexuar, extended to the west.
 On the east side the Comares Baths, a royal hammam, were also built.
-The baths are probably the section that is best-preserved from Isma'il I's time, as the rest of the complex was significantly modified and refurbished by his successors.
+The baths are probably the section that is best-preserved from Isma'il I's reign, as the rest of the complex was significantly modified and refurbished by his successors.

 Yusuf I (r.
 1333–1354) expanded the palace, most notably building the Comares Tower and the Hall of the Ambassadors (the throne hall) on the north side of the Court of the Myrtles; prior to this, a smaller lookout room or mirador may have existed on this side, similar to earlier palaces like the Partal Palace or the Generalife.
 He also built or converted existing towers along the northern walls of the Alhambra to serve new purposes, such as the Torre de Machuca in the Mexuar and the Torre de la Cautiva in another area further east.
 Under Muhammad V (r.
 1354–1359 and 1362–1391) Nasrid architecture reached its apogee, which is evident in the nearby Palace of the Lions which he built to the east of the Comares Palace.
 Between 1362 and 1365, he rebuilt or refurbished the Mexuar and between 1362 and 1367 he refurbished the Comares Palace (namely the Court of the Myrtles and the Hall of Ambassadors).
 The Comares Façade on the south side of the Patio de Cuarto Dorado ('Courtyard of the Gilded Room') is dated to 1370 during his reign.
 Thus, the Comares Palace's current appearance and decoration was finalized by Muhammad V, whose name is mentioned in many surviving inscriptions inside.